amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2023 | 22 | Filtering and Highlighting.md

 #WOW2023 | 22 | Filtering and Highlighting

-Create a dashboard that shows KPIs and a trend of the selected kpi.
+Create a dashboard that shows KPIs and a trend of the selected kpi (KPI can be selected through clicking on the KPI).
 Allow the user to filter dates, change the period type and select a period within that type.
 The selected period values should be shown in KPIs vs total as well as highlighted on the trend chart.

 [Link](https://public.tableau.com/shared/86BSWTT79?:display_count=n&:origin=viz_share_link) to my Dashboard